CopernicaMarketingSoftware/Documentation/Yothalot/cpp-program.md

 {
     /**
      *  Implementation for the reduce function
-     *  @param  Key         The key for which values should be reduced
+     *  @param  Yothalot::Key         The key for which values should be reduced
-     *  @param  Values      Iterateable object with values linked to the key
+     *  @param  Yothalot::Values      Iterateable object with values linked to the key
-     *  @param  Writer      Object to which the reduced value can be sent */ virtual void function reduce(Yothalot::Key key, Yothalot::Values values, Yothalot::Writer writer) override {
+     *  @param  Yothalot::Writer      Object to which the reduced value can be sent */ virtual void function reduce(Yothalot::Key key, Yothalot::Values values, Yothalot::Writer writer) override {